By Edward Nawotka, Editor-in-Chief

 Last year we reported that, according to representatives of Eksmo, Russia’s largest publishing house, up to 95%% of all downloads of ebooks are pirate copies, something at results in the annual losses to the industry of 4 billion rubles (USD$120 million).

-The problem got so bad that Rospechat, the state agency that regulates mass media, launched a media campaign to encourage readers to buy legal ebooks and is now regularly monitoring websites guilty of offering pirated books, removing some 25,000 links.
+The problem got so bad that Rospechat, the state agency that regulates mass media, launched a media campaign to encourage readers to buy legal ebooks, as reported by Russia Beyond the Headlines, and is now regularly monitoring websites guilty of offering pirated books, removing some 25,000 links.

 Alas, as the argument goes “piracy is the result of unmet demand.”
 Last year Andrei Yurchenko, a senior analyst at Pro-books magazine, one of Russia’s leading publishing trade magazines, told Publishing Perspectives pirated sites remain popular in Russia due tolack of any real competition from companies that distribute legal content: it is estimated that between 100,000-110,000 titles are available in pirated editions, compared to just 60,000 available legally.